Letre2/webseite/content/blog/ovi/index.md

 <!-- ### **Introducing Language learning**  -->

-The Corona pandemic forced the world to digitize education from one day to the next.
-This event could fundamentally change the way we learn and teach in the future.
-In this project, we set out to create a vision of how the way we learn foreign languages, starting in 5th grade, could change using new technologies.
+The corona pandemic forced the world to digitize education from one day to the next.
+Thus, the odds are that the way we learn and teach in the future will be fundamentally changed.
+Our project sets itself the target to think in a future dimension and create a vision of how this future learning and teaching will look like, focussing on the acquisition of foreign languages.
+The aim of our voice-user interface Ovi, intended for 5th grade upwards, is to include new technologies more firmly in the learning and teaching process.
 We developed, a concept for a voice-user interface supported by the latest AI technology GPT-3.

 ***"In the context of the COVID-19 crisis interest in mobile learning technologies has grown exponentially."***
 UNESCO - International Commission on the Futures of Education